-- masochism (For a long time and in most publications, this reason tends not to be mentioned, but it’s become rather popular since Paul Rozin actually has used “benign masochism” as explanation for why we humans can like things like rollercoaster rides – or chile peppers)
+For a long time and in most publications, this reason tends not to be mentioned, but it’s become rather popular since Paul Rozin used “benign masochism” as explanation for why we humans can like things such as rollercoaster rides – or chile peppers.

 It only pushes back the question a little, but there could have been an effect of culture/cuisine:

-which is to say that many cultures which rapidly integrated chile peppers into their cuisines already used other hot spices (such as pepper, sansho/sichuan pepper, waterpepper)
+Many cultures which rapidly integrated chile peppers into their cuisines already used other hot spices (such as pepper, sansho/Sichuan pepper, waterpepper)